-For instructions on how to access grease zerks shown in Figure 5-14: See "Accessing CV Driveline Joints" on page 54.
+For instructions on how to access grease zerks shown in Figure 5-14: See "Accessing CV Driveline Joints" on page 53.

 - The constant velocity joint should be greased in a straight position forcing grease through the passages and into the cavity.
-After lubrication, grease should be visible around the ball joints. - Grease fittings located on the u-joints, driveline shields and overrunning clutch should be lubricated every 8 Hrs of operation.
+After lubrication, grease should be visible around the ball joints. - Grease fittings located on the u-joints, overrunning clutch and driveline shields should be lubricated every 8 Hrs of operation.